-Regulatory approval and licenses are not required when the grant application is submitted, but researchers must have all approvals in place before the research begins and a clear plan to achieve this at application stage.
+Regulatory approval and licenses are not required at the point the grant application is submitted, but researchers must have all approvals in place before the research begins and a clear plan to achieve this at application stage.

 Pre-application:

 Guidance documents for Research, Development and Innovation schemes should link through to this policy.